LAAC-LSCP/ChildProject/docs/source/format.rst

 routine (see :ref:`tools-data-validation`).
 with no error.
 We also recommend you pay attention to the warnings, and try to sort as many of those out as possible before submission.

+An example of dataset structured according to ChildProject's format can be found `here <https://gin.g-node.org/LAAC-LSCP/vandam-data>`__.

 Dataset tree
 ------------